Zuehlke/software-engineering-corner/src/articles/api-first-part-2/index.md

 ---
-title: Finally, multi-file OpenAPI specifications
+title: 'Finally, multi-file OpenAPI specifications'
 description: >-
   The API-first approach emphasizes the importance of APIs in software development.
 A new feature in OpenAPI Generator allows for organizing API